7 Chemicals & Foods that Cause Hormonal Imbalance in Females

 Where are my tuna salad and sushi lovers at?!
 Although large fish like tuna, swordfish, marlin, and mackerel are packed with protein and nutrients, these animals are some of the highest mercury-containing creatures on God’s green earth.

 While some level of mercury in the body is unavoidable, many humans, athletes, in particular, are pounding sushi on a weekly or even daily basis.
 Not to mention the aluminum seeping from the can into your precious California roll…YUM.

 But isn’t my body built to filter this stuff out?
 You bet it is.
-Glutathione, A.K.A the Mother of All Antioxidants, runs the show when it comes to liver detoxification.
+Glutathione, A.K.A the Mother of All Antioxidants runs the show when it comes to liver detoxification.
 However, excessive levels of toxins like mercury deplete this vital nutrient.
-High enough levels of mercury without enough glutathione means less effective and efficient detoxification, potentially causing mercury toxicity.
+High enough levels of mercury without enough glutathione mean less effective and efficient detoxification, potentially causing mercury toxicity.

 Ever wonder how the heck your potato chips or ramen withstand weeks to a month while buried in the pantry?
 No, it’s not magic!
 Food products are jam-packed with preservatives to make them tastier and to make them last far longer than Mother Nature ever intended.

 Some of the top preservatives housed inside our packaged foods include: Butylated hydroxytoluene (BHT), Bisphenol A (BPA), dichlorodiphenyltrichloroethane (DDT), and nitrites/nitrates.
 BHT, in particular, has actually been shown to lower testosterone (hello dudes…not cool!) and impair thyroid function in animals.

 - Baked good

 - Alcoholic beverages

 - Cosmetics (yes ladies, we inadvertently eat our lip gloss)

 - Animal feed (we eat what the animals eat!)